appsecnz/appsecnz.github.io/conference/training.md

 * *[Using Backdoors & Breaches to Run Incident Response Table-Top Exercises](backdoors.md)*, Jason Blanchard (Black Hills Information Security, BHIS) - $25

+**NOTES:**

+* Registration for in-person and instructor-remote classes may close earlier, if all seats are filled.
+* Some classes have minimum enrolment requirements, at the request of their instructors.
+If the minimum has not been reached as at 3 February, registered attendees will be offered the opportunity to switch to another class or receive a refund.

 -------------

 Spaces will fill up fast, so get in quickly!